-Respondents have ten (10) business days from the date of the Dean of Students decision letter to file petitions for appeal and for postponement of sanctions pending appeal to the University Review Board (URB) Moderator (see page 28).
-Prior to submission of the petitions for appeal, the Respondent may schedule an appointment with the Office of Student Conduct to review the conduct file.
+Respondents have ten (10) business days from the date of the Dean of Students decision letter to file petitions for appeal and request a postponement of sanctions pending appeal to the University Review Board (URB) Moderator (see page 28).
+Prior to submission of the petition for appeal, the Respondent may schedule an appointment with the Office of Student Conduct to review the conduct record.